muratk3n/thirdwave/en/README.md

 the country.

-Populism is a non-definition, thrives in the absence of other things..
-Therefore it constitute a movement, nor a political definition.
+Populism is a non-definition, thrives in the absence of other ideologies.
+Therefore it cannot constitute a movement, nor a political definition.
 There is no "left populism", or "right populism".
 A grab bag of issues stolen from right and left held together by media trickery or authoritarinism does not deserve its own lexicon.